Statement of Solidarity

-Freegan.info expresses its solidarity with Black Lives Matter.
-We acknowledge institutional racism and microagressions.
-We acknowledge and sympathize with those who have been misjudged, marginalized, overlooked, mistreated, abused, and murdered.
-We recognize that we are a diverse group and that we may ourselves intentionally or unintentionally be complicit in racist innuendo.
+Freegan.info stands in solidarity with Black Lives Matter, and acknowledges institutional racism, sexism, and microagressions.
+We recognize and sympathize with those who have been misjudged, marginalized, overlooked, mistreated, abused, and murdered.
+We recognize that we are a diverse group and that we may ourselves intentionally or unintentionally be complicit in sexist, racist or biased innuendo.
 We aim to work on our issues; we strive to be inclusive and responsive to the imbalances in our society.
-We welcome people of all backgrounds, races, religions, gender identities, sexual preferences, and cultures, and we promise to address any tensions that we have within our group.
+We welcome people of all backgrounds, races, gender identities, gender identities, sexual preferences, and cultures, and we promise to address any tensions that we have within our group.
 We are dedicated to building a world that is more kind, compassionate and sustainable, and recognize that our mutual respect is inherent in creating such a society.

 We as Freegans employ alternative strategies for living that are based on limited participation in the conventional economy and minimal consumption of resources.
 Thus, we avoid buying anything to the greatest degree possible, emphasize sharing resources, and find happiness outside the pursuit of material things.
 There are many strategies for living with limited participation in the traditional economy, some of which we briefly discuss below.

 Waste Reclamation and Minimization

 Because our economic system emphasizes profit over all else, people are constantly subjected to advertising and persuaded to discard and replace usable goods.
 Freegans resist these messages to buy; we forage instead of buying new things, share foraged resources with others, and promote reusability over disposability in order to consume that which would have otherwise gone to waste.

 Perhaps the most publicized Freegan waste-reduction strategy, commonly called dumpster diving or urban foraging, involves foraging through the waste of retailers, residences, offices, and other facilities for useful goods.
 These goods are safe, usable, clean, and often in perfect or near-perfect condition, a symptom of a throwaway culture that encourages disposability.
 Some urban foragers go at it alone, others dive in groups, but Freeganism emphasizes sharing discoveries with one another and with anyone along the way who wants them.